Somewhere Between Free Men and Slaves: Background

-The band recorded most of the album in 5 days, between October 2–October 7, 2010, at BTown Sound in Burlington, Ontario, with producer Greig Nori who has previously worked with Dave Baksh in Sum 41 and with Chuck Coles and Matt Worobec in Cauterize, with pre-production beginning in late 2009.
+Pre-production for the album began in late 2009.
+The band recorded most of the album in 5 days, between October 2–October 7, 2010, at BTown Sound in Burlington, Ontario, with producer Greig Nori, who has previously worked with Dave Baksh in Sum 41, and with Chuck Coles and Matt Worobec in Cauterize.
 Additional recording took place in Coalition Studio in May 2011.
 The band has said many times that they prefer to self-release the album, rather than release it through a label, though on November 21, 2011, it was announced that the band has signed with MapleMusic Recordings, who would release the album.

-The album was originally set for release for Spring 2011, then it was delayed until the summer, when the band decided to re-record some songs and it was delayed once again.
+The album was originally set for release for the spring of 2011.
+It was then delayed until the summer, when the band decided to re-record some songs, and it was delayed once again.
 On January 30, 2012, it was announced that the album would be released on April 24, 2012.
 The album's release was supported with a single show in Toronto, Ontario on March 21, supporting the recently reunited Treble Charger, whose frontman Greig Nori is the producer of the album.